qonv/Instruments/README.md

 I note that the [formula in this stackexchange.com answer](https://stats.stackexchange.com/questions/61743/understanding-the-mean-shift-algorithm-with-gaussian-kernel) also computes the next particle location using the original data, not the particles.

 Ah!
-In [Mean Shift, Mode Seeking, and Clustering](https://members.loria.fr/MOBe
+In [Mean Shift, Mode Seeking, and Clustering](https://members.loria.fr/MOBerger/Enseignement/Master2/Exposes/meanShiftCluster.pdf), I see that they move the data points, not a separate set of particles.
+But, they go on to say (T are the particles and S are the data points):

+> When T is S, the mean shift alg